kaushik88/kaushik88.github.io/_posts/2016-03-10-failure-an-observation.md

 **Abscond** - Depending on the magnitude, this could mean taking a vacation or moving to a new place or in some cases just going out.

-**Distract** - Distract yourself from being bogged down - the distraction could either be a positive distraction (hitting the gym or focusing on work) or a negative one (well, you know!!).
+**Distract** - Distract yourself from getting bogged down - the distraction could either be a positive distraction (hitting the gym or focusing on work) or a negative one (well, you know!!).

 **Compensate** - Compensate the failure in one field with a success in another.